Early learning matters for children, families and the whole community

 Early learning is the foundation for success

-- In the first five years of life, children’s brains are wired to learn quickly.
-This is when the foundations for learning, health and behaviour throughout life are laid down.
+- In the first five years children’s brains are wired to learn quickly.
+The foundations for learning, health and behaviour throughout life are laid down.

 - Intentional play-based activities and social interactions at home and in early learning settings help young children develop the cognitive, social and emotional skills necessary for success in school, career and adult life.

-- Early learning amplifies children’s natural skills and abilities, helps them become confident learners and enhances resilience, leading to improved lifelong outcomes.
+- Early learning amplifies children’s natural skills and abilities, helps them become confident learners able to thrive and transition well to school and through life.